mvolkmann/blog/src/ocaml.md

 A `match` expression performs pattern matching.
-It takes an expression whose value is to be matched and a set of patterns.
+It takes an expression whose value is to be matched and a set of branches that contain a pattern and code to execute when the pattern is matched.

 The patterns must be exhaustive, meaning that there must be a pattern that matches every possible value.